 A laneway suite is a self-contained residential unit located on the same property as a primary home but accessed via a public laneway rather than the main street.

-Both garden suites and laneway suites contribute to Toronto’s housing strategy by offering diverse living options.
-However, their distinct characteristics and placement criteria make them uniquely suitable for different types of residential lots and urban contexts.
+Garden and laneway suites contribute to Toronto’s housing strategy by offering diverse living options.
+However, their distinct characteristics and placement criteria make them uniquely suitable for different types of residential lots.

 Regulations Governing Garden Suites in Toronto